 Like any other pesticide, DEET is a neurotoxin.
-The recommendation to coat yourself, especially children and pregnant women, with this toxic substance is one of the most ludicrous pieces of advice one can hand out.
+The recommendation to coat yourself, especially children and pregnant women, with this toxic substance, is one of the most ludicrous pieces of advice one can hand out.
 DEET is absorbed very rapidly through the skin.
 Within six hours, 48 percent of the application is absorbed.
 It is absorbed by the gut as well.

-DEET kills its target in the same manner as naled, which I described above – it inhibits the enzyme acetylcholinesterase in both insects and mammals,39 which means it can cause an excess of acetylcholine and all the associated complications we already discussed like disrupted neurotransmission, hyper-stimulation, anxiety, depression, restlessness, seizures and loss of consciousness.
+DEET kills its target in the same manner as naled, which I described above – it inhibits the enzyme acetylcholinesterase in both insects and mammals,39 which means it can cause an excess of acetylcholine and all the associated complications we already discussed like disrupted neurotransmission, hyper-stimulation, anxiety, depression, restlessness, seizures, and loss of consciousness.

 Furthermore, DEET has the ability to increase the potency of another type of pesticide called carbamates when used in combination.
-Carbamates are another class of pesticides that is commonly used to kill mosquitoes and other insects that also inhibits acetylcholinesterase.40 This would increase inhibition of acetylcholinesterase.
+Carbamates are another class of pesticides that are commonly used to kill mosquitoes and other insects that also inhibits acetylcholinesterase.40 This would increase the inhibition of acetylcholinesterase.
 Carbamates are widely used on the food supply, so if you aren’t eating organic, you are consuming carbamate on a daily basis and it is present in your bloodstream.
-DEET has also been shown to have a synergistic affect with permethrins as well.
+DEET has also been shown to have a synergistic effect with permethrins as well.

 “A study conducted in the late 1980s on Everglades National Park employees to determine the effects of DEET found that a full one-quarter of the subjects studied experienced negative health effects that they blamed on exposure to the chemical.
-Effects included rashes, skin irritation, numb or burning lips, nausea, headaches, dizziness and difficulty concentrating.”41
+Effects included rashes, skin irritation, numb or burning lips, nausea, headaches, dizziness, and difficulty concentrating.”41

 “Several cases of young children developing toxic encephalopathy (severe brain involvement) have been associated with the use of DEET, including one death, following repeated exposure to 10% DEET.
-The toxic encephalopathy was characterized by agitation, weakness, disorientation, ataxia, seizures, coma and death.”
+The toxic encephalopathy was characterized by agitation, weakness, disorientation, ataxia, seizures, coma, and death.”

-“Duke Medical University pharmacologist Mohamed Abou-Donia, Ph.D. conducted numerous studies in rats, two of them published in 2001, which clearly demonstrate that frequent and prolonged applications of DEET cause neurons to die in regions of the brain that control muscle movement, learning, memory and concentration.”42
+“Duke Medical University pharmacologist Mohamed Abou-Donia, Ph.D. conducted numerous studies in rats, two of them published in 2001, which clearly demonstrate that frequent and prolonged applications of DEET cause neurons to die in regions of the brain that control muscle movement, learning, memory, and concentration.”42

-Abou-Donia also found that combined exposure to DEET and permethrin… can lead to motor deficits and learning and memory dysfunction and disruption of the blood brain barrier.
+Abou-Donia also found that combined exposure to DEET and permethrin… can lead to motor deficits and learning and memory dysfunction and disruption of the blood-brain barrier.

 In one of these studies by Abou-Donia, researchers sought to determine the effects of permethrins and DEET “on Persian Gulf War (PGW) veterans because they were used extensively in that war.
 Many PGW veterans complain of chronic symptoms, including headache, loss of memory, fatigue, muscle and joint pain, and ataxia, which causes an inability to coordinate muscular movements.
 The authors found that exposure to both DEET and permethrin experienced by service personnel in the PGW has played an important role in causing these illnesses.”43